chimexGitHub/devblog/readme.md

 ## Built With

-[Laravel](https://laravel.com/) - The PHP framework for building web apps
+[Laravel](https://laravel.com/) - The PHP framework for The PHP framework for Web Artisan

 ## Acknowledgments